Dikozda/Term2Project/README.md

 # Controls

-W is forward
+W is forward,
 S is Backwards

-A is left
+A is left,
 D is right

-Space bar is up
+Space bar is up,
 CTRL is down